Rosette formations as symmetry-breaking events: theory and experiment: Materials and Methods

-We used the phase contrast images corresponding to the fluorescence images to compute the elongation axis of the cells.
-In particular, a directional intensity analysis was implemented on bright‐field (BF) microscopy images via a custom Python pipeline to estimate the morphological elongation of individual cells.
-Nuclear fluorescence (RFP channel) was used to determine the centroid of each nucleus, from which the elongation axis was inferred.
+\textit{Elongation Analysis.} To compute the elongation axis of the cells, a directional intensity analysis was implemented on BF images via a custom Python pipeline.
+Nuclear fluorescence was used to determine the centroid of each nucleus, from which the elongation axis was inferred.
 Evaluation was performed along a discrete set of orientations $\theta \in [0, \pi)$, uniformly spaced.
 For each direction, a linear segment of $\pm 150$ pixels (300 pixels in total) was sampled symmetrically from the centroid.
 The average BF intensity was computed along each segment.
-In bright field imaging, cell boundaries typically produce high-intensity (bright) signals due to light scattering at refractive index gradients from the medium to the cell.
+In BF imaging, cell boundaries typically produce high-intensity (bright) signals due to light scattering at refractive index gradients from the medium to the cell.
 Conversely, internal regions and elongated protrusions often present lower contrast and appear darker; the underlying assumption is that directions intersecting prominent cell boundaries will yield higher mean intensity values, whereas directions aligned with elongation, where the cell extends more continuously, will intersect fewer such transitions, resulting in lower average intensities.
 Thus, the direction along which the average intensity is minimized is taken as the morphological axis of maximal extension.
 The method provides an axial orientation and is particularly suitable for detecting elongated geometries.
 To complement the intensity‐based orientation, a purely geometric analysis was performed on each cell.
-Nuclei were manually segmented in the RFP channel and their centroids used to seed a watershed segmentation on the corresponding BF images, yielding one binary mask per cell.
+Nuclei centroids were used to seed a watershed segmentation on the corresponding BF images, yielding one binary mask per cell.
 Only masks that remained fully contained within the image frame at all time points were retained to avoid boundary artifacts.
-The \texttt{skimage.measure.regionprops\_table} function was applied to each mask to extract geometric descriptors (area, perimeter, eccentricity).
-The mask’s pixel coordinates $\{(x_i,y_i)\}_{i=1}^N$ were assembled into the $N\times 2$ matrix $X$ and subjected to principal‐component analysis via \texttt{sklearn.decomposition.PCA}, which diagonalizes the empirical covariance $C=\tfrac{1}{N}(X-\bar X)^\top(X-\bar X)$.
-The first principal component, i.e.\ the eigenvector $\mathbf{d}=(d_x,d_y)$ corresponding to the largest eigenvalue, defines the major axis of the ellipse that best fits the cell shape.
-From the tracking pipeline, each cell’s instantaneous displacement vector at time $t$, $\mathbf{r}_t=(x_{t+1}-x_t,\;y_{t+1}-y_t)$, and its polar angle $\alpha_t=\operatorname{atan2}(r_{t,y},\,r_{t,x})$ were obtained.
-The geometric elongation‐axis angle was measured as $\beta=\operatorname{atan2}(d_y,\,d_x)$ from the same horizontal reference.
-Having obtained both $\alpha_t$ and $\beta$, orientation alignment was quantified by the nematic difference $\Delta=|\alpha_t-\beta|$, which ignores sign and 180° reversals and was then folded into $[0,\tfrac{\pi}{2}]$ by setting $\Delta\leftarrow\min\{\Delta,\;2\pi-\Delta,\;\pi-\Delta\}$, ensuring that $\Delta$ always represents the acute angle between motion and shape, regardless of direction.
-To quantify the relationship between morphological and motile orientations, each tracked cell at each timepoint was characterized by three quantities: its per‐frame displacement magnitude $|\Delta \mathbf{r_t}|$, the alignment angle $\Delta\in[0,\tfrac{\pi}{2}]$ between motion and elongation axes, and its eccentricity $e$.
-The objective was to determine how the mean displacement varies as a function of $\Delta$.
-First, $\Delta$ was partitioned into contiguous bins of width $\delta=0.2$ rad spanning the interval $[0,\pi]$.
-For the $i$-th bin, defined by $[\Delta_i,\Delta_i+\delta)$, all displacement magnitudes $y_j=\|\Delta \mathbf{r_t}|_j$ whose corresponding $\Delta_j$ falls within that interval were collected into a vector $\mathbf{y}$, and their associated eccentricities into a weight vector $\mathbf{w}$.
-The weighted mean displacement in bin $i$ was then computed as $ \bar{y}_i = \frac{\sum_j w_j\,y_j}{\sum_j w_j}$, while the weighted variance was estimated by $ \sigma_i^2 = \frac{\sum_j w_j\,(y_j - \bar y_i)^2}{\sum_j w_j}$, and the corresponding standard error of the mean, where the eccentricity, used as weights, emphasizes cells with more pronounced elongation.
+For each mask, we performed a Principal Component Analysis on the covariance of the mask's pixel positions.
+The first principal component was used to define the major axis of the ellipse that best fits the cell shape.
+From the tracking pipeline, the direction of the instantaneous displacement, $\alpha_t$ is obtained.
+The geometric elongation‐axis angle, $\beta$, was measured as in the same reference.
+Finally, the orientation alignment was defined by the difference $|\alpha_t-\beta|$.